School of Civil and Environmental Engineering, and Construction Management

 FM 5613.
 Human Factors and Resources in Facilities Management.
 (3-0) 3 Credit Hours.

 Course introduces students to occupancy and human resources management in a facilities management organization, including space management, staff recruitment, hiring, job families and career paths, training and skill development, advancement, performance management, retention and termination, safety and security, and current regulatory environment.
 Also includes discussion of outsourcing issues, and "To‐do‐or‐buy" analysis to aide in decision making related to potential outsourcing of facility functions.
-Differential Tuition: $165.
+This course has Differential Tuition.

 FM 5713.
 Quality, Productivity and Technology in Facility Management.
 (3-0) 3 Credit Hours.